Error: "Error caused vCenter Server disconnect" occurs and vCenter Server shows as disconnected

 Resolution

-To resolve the issue, reconfigure the routes on the vCenter Server to ensure traffic can reach the Cloud Director Cell.
+To resolve the issue ensure network traffic from vCenter Server can reach the Cloud Director cell(s).

 1. SSH to the vCenter Server, log in as root, and enable the Shell.

-2. Use curl to connect to the Cloud Director Cell and confirm this is successful, for example:
+2. Use curl to connect to the Cloud Director cell and confirm this is successful, for example:

 1. SSH to the Cloud Director Cell and log in as root.